Can You Get Rid of Stretch Marks?

 Stretch marks develop when the skin stretches or shrinks at a fast rate.
 This sudden change causes collagen and elastin (fibers that support our skin’s elasticity) to rupture.
 During the healing process, scars may appear in the form of stretch marks.

 Who Can Get Stretch Marks?

 In short, anyone.
 According to the Mayo Clinic, some factors can increase your chances of developing stretch marks.
-These factors can include being female, a family history of stretch marks, rapidly gaining or losing weight, or being overweight.
+These factors can include pregnancy, a family history of stretch marks and rapidly gaining or losing weight.

 Can You Prevent Stretch Marks?

-Unfortunately, preventing stretch marks isn’t necessarily foolproof.
+Because the cause of stretch marks differs on a case-to-case basis, there isn’t a foolproof way to prevent them from happening.
 For instance, if many members of your family have stretch marks, you may have a predisposition to them.
-To reduce the likelihood of developing stretch marks, the Mayo Clinic recommends maintaining a consistent, healthy weight.
-Of course, this can be increasingly difficult during pregnancy, for example.
-The Mayo Clinic suggests eating well and exercising to avoid gaining too much weight too rapidly.
-If you’re concerned about developing stretch marks during pregnancy, talk to your doctor about what measures—if any—you can take.
+If you don’t think you have any predispositions and don’t already have stretch marks, the Mayo Clinic suggests eating well and exercising regularly to avoid any major fluctuations in your weight that might cause stretch marks.
+If you’re concerned about developing stretch marks during pregnancy, talk to your doctor about what measures you can take.